-Starbucks celebrates the journey of coffee from seed-to-cup by opening its largest destination in Southeast Asia – the Starbucks Dewata Coffee Sanctuary, one of Starbucks’ premium ‘Reserve’ outlets.
+Starbucks celebrates the journey of coffee from seed-to-cup by opening its largest destination in Southeast Asia – The Starbucks Dewata Coffee Sanctuary or Starbucks Reserve Bali, one of Starbucks’ premium ‘Reserve’ outlets.

 The one-of-a-kind Coffee Sanctuary demonstrates Starbucks Indonesia’s coffee leadership in partnership with licensee PT Sari Coffee Indonesia, building upon 16 years of innovation in design, customer experience and community impact.

 Starbucks Reserve Bali pays tribute to the important role that Indonesia, the fourth largest Arabica coffee growing region in the world, plays in bringing Starbucks customers the highest quality coffees, including the popular single-origin coffee from Sumatra.
 Sumatra coffee has been a staple offering at Starbucks since 1971.

 Designed as a coffee sanctuary, the expansive 20,000 square foot store beautifully highlights local craftsmanship and culture alongside premium coffee in this one-of-a-kind coffee experience, a sort of “origin-centred version” of the Roasteries, igniting all five senses.

 Visitors enter through an Arabica coffee farm; this 1,000 sq. ft. plot will be a working coffee producing farm cherrying during harvest season in the region, typically in the early springtime, and mirrors the size of 90% of all coffee farms in Indonesia.
 Just one of the features that make Starbucks Reserve Bali stand out from other stores.